utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 1. Find "Default sign-in method:" on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp).
 2. Click "Change" on the right of the default sign-in method.
-3. For "Which method would you like to use to sign in?", select the authentification method you wish to use, and click "Confirm".
+3. For "Which method would you like to use to sign in?", select the authentication method you wish to use, and click "Confirm".

 ### Editing Verification Methods

 The verification methods, "Phone", "Alternate phone", and "Office phone" can be edited by following the steps below.

-1. Find the authentification you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Change" on the right of the method.
+1. Find the authentication you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Change" on the right of the specific method.
-2. Enter your new phone number in the popup screen that appears, and click "Next".
+2. Enter your new phone number in the popup screen, and click "Next".
 3. Verify your phone number (via text or call).
 Follow the same procedure as when adding a new phone number.

 Note that authenticator apps, such as Microsoft Authenticator and Google Authenticator, do not have a "Change" screen.
 If you wish to change the settings of an authenticator app, add a new authenticator app with new settings and then delete the old authenticator app.

 ### Deleting Verification Methods

-Please follow the below steps to delete verification methods you no longer want to use.
+Please follow the steps below to delete verification methods you no longer want to use.

-1. Find the authentification you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Delete" on the very right of the method.
+1. Find the authentication you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Delete" on the very right of it.
 2. For "Are you sure you would like to delete this method for your account?", click "Yes".

 Note that if you delete all the verification methods (i.e. all authenticator apps and phones) on the list, you will be prompted to go through the initial setup procedure upon the next sign-in.
 (Even if "Email" and "App password" are left in the list, they do not work as verification methods.)